Source code for openflash.multi_equations

 import matplotlib.pyplot as plt

-from numpy import sqrt, cosh, cos, sinh, sin, pi, exp, inf
+from numpy import sqrt, cosh, cos, sinh, sin, pi, exp, inf, log

 from scipy.optimize import newton, minimize_scalar, root_scalar